anh216/DE4_SIOT/README.md

 # Here Comes the Sun
 **DE4 Sensing & IoT, Design Engineering, Imperial College London**

+This project explores the effect of weather on music listening habits by using the Spotify for Developers and OpenWeatherMap API's.
+This repository containts all code and data used for the analysis and application.

 ## 1. Coursework 1: Sensing
 The [Sensing](Sensing/) directory contains all the scripts for coursework 1.